EpicLulz1509/MovieDownloader2.0/README.md

 Download qbittorrent and set downlaod location.<br />
 Downlaod the selenium webdrivers and set file path in line 14 according to your browser and browser version.<br />
 chrome webdriver : https://chromedriver.chromium.org/downloads.<br />
+Use a system vpn if 1337x is blocked

 REMINDER:<br />